 There might also be occasions when a staff member is required to accompany a resident to events outside of the care home such as family weddings or other family celebrations.
 On such occasions, the same charge will apply as for hospital/doctor’s appointments mentioned above.

 It is hard to give a detailed cost of care on a website because there are so many variables and factors; such as size of room, location of room, specific facilities in the room and a range of other elements.
 The type of care will also have an impact; the more support somebody need the higher the charge and the more independent they are the lower the charge.

-To give you a good idea of our charges we have included the average weekly fee for Viera Gray House, which is £1,111 per week.
+To give you a good idea of our charges we have included the average weekly fee for Viera Gray House, which is £1,259 per week for private residents (as at 1 April 2020).
 Remember this is an average with some people paying a bit more and others paying less.
 To get a much more detailed and accurate indication of what you may be paying our Home Manager can meet with you and explain exactly what you might be paying.
 Ultimately the actual charge that each of our residents will be asked to pay will be set at the Care Needs Assessment.